LogicalMonster/mathematics_in_lean/markdown/C01_Introduction.md

 #check hard
 ```

-If you manage to construct an expression of type FermatLastTheorem and Lean accepts it as a term of that type, you have done something very impressive.
-(Using sorry is cheating, and Lean knows it.)
+If you manage to construct an expression of type `FermatLastTheorem` and Lean accepts it as a term of that type, you have done something very impressive.
+(Using `sorry` is cheating, and Lean knows it.)
 So now you know the game.
 All that is left to learn are the rules.

 This book is complementary to a companion tutorial, [Theorem Proving in Lean](https://leanprover.github.io/theorem_proving_in_lean4/), which provides a more thorough introduction to the underlying logical framework and core syntax of Lean. *Theorem Proving in Lean* is for people who prefer to read a user manual cover to cover before using a new dishwasher.
 If you are the kind of person who prefers to hit the *start* button and figure out how to activate the potscrubber feature later, it makes more sense to start here and refer back to *Theorem Proving in Lean* as necessary.

 Another thing that distinguishes *Mathematics in Lean* from *Theorem Proving in Lean* is that here we place a much greater emphasis on the use of *tactics*.
 Given that we are trying to build complex expressions, Lean offers two ways of going about it: we can write down the expressions themselves (that is, suitable text descriptions thereof), or we can provide Lean with *instructions* as to how to construct them.
-For example, the following expression represents a proof of the fact that if n is even then so is m * n:
+For example, the following expression represents a proof of the fact that if `n` is even then so is `m * n`:

 ```
 example : ∀ m n : Nat, Even n → Even (m * n) := fun m n ⟨k, (hk : n = k + k)⟩ ↦